Abie Grossfeld

-Abraham Israel "Abie" Grossfeld (born March 1, 1934) is an American gymnastics coach and former gymnast.
+Abraham Israel "Abie" Grossfeld (pronounced AY-bee; born March 1, 1934) is an American gymnastics coach and former gymnast.
 Grossfeld represented the United States as a gymnast for 15 consecutive years in 35 countries as a member of 26 international United States men's national artistic gymnastics teams including the Olympic Games, World Championships, and Pan American Games.

 Early life and education

 Born in New York City, Grossfeld was involved in multiple sports from a young age.
 He won gold medals in two Jr. Olympic Cycling Championships, (1949–50).
 He also won the New York City 4 X 50 relay team title at Madison Square Garden in 1949, and the Bronx High School high jump and standing long jump titles in 1949.

 Grossfeld joined the West Side YMCA in New York City at the age of 16, initially to swim.
 He was captain of his high school swimming team and competed mostly in the 50 yd. and 100 yd. freestyle events.
 Additionally, he helped the team as a diver, and also swam and competed unattached in the NYC Boys’ Swimming Championships, winning gold in the 100 and silver in diving in 1949.
 He was awarded the “New York Maritime Benevolent Association Medal” in 1951 for saving a human life in peril.
 When he was 16 years old, he dove into an ice-filled river in New York to save a drowning five-year-old.

 The YMCA introduced him to gymnastics and he was coached by John Van Aalten.